Jump to Way of St. Francis Stages

 Elevation Profile, Way of St. Francis, Piediluco to Poggio Bustone, Day SeventeenElevation Profile, Way of St. Francis, Piediluco to Poggio Bustone, Day Seventeen

-For comparison purposes, next I have include the elevation profile for the Terni variation on day seventeen, from Terni to Greccio.
+For comparison purposes, next I have included the elevation profile for the Terni variation on day seventeen, from Terni to Greccio.
 (To see all two-and-a-half stages of this variation, click on my Entire Way of St. Francis Map.)

 For this stage from Terni to Greccio, there is an initial climb of 268 meters (879 feet) over about 5.5 kilometers in the first part of the day.
 Not horrible.